serioushare/SeriousTimer/docs/api/Timer.md

 **`Timer.addMarker({marker|time[, callback]})`**
 &nbsp;&nbsp;&nbsp;&nbsp;
 Places a marker on the timers marker list, and returns the index at which it's placed.
-It accepts either a `TimerMarker` or, a `Number` as first argument.
-If a `Number` is used a new `TimerMarker` instance is created and than the optional `callback` is registered as event listener for this specific marker.
+It accepts either a `TimerMarker` or a `Number` as first argument.
+If a `Number` is used a new `TimerMarker` instance is created and the optional `callback` is registered as event listener for this specific marker.

 **`Timer.dispatchEvent(event)`**
 &nbsp;&nbsp;&nbsp;&nbsp;